-- (A) On or after July 1, 2009 or six months after the compliance date specified in Rule 1100 for facilities subject to Rule 1100 Implementation Schedule for NOx Facilities, the owner or operator of units subject to paragraphs (c)(1) through (c)(4) shall check NOx emissions at least quarterly or every 2,000 unit operating hours, whichever occurs later.
-If a unit is in compliance for four consecutive required diagnostic emission checks, without any adjustments to the oxygen sensor set points, then the unit may be checked semi-annually or every 4,000 unit operating hours, whichever occurs later, until the diagnostic emission check exceeds the applicable limit specified in paragraphs (c)(1), (c)(2), or (c)(3). - (B) On or after January 1, 2015 or January 1, 2022 for units subject to Rule 1100 Implementation Schedule for NOx Facilities, or during burner replacement, whichever occurs later, units subject to paragraph (c)(5) shall check NOx emissions according to the tune-up schedule specified in subparagraph (c)(5)(B). - (C) Records of all monitoring data required under subparagraphs (d)(7)(A) and (d)(7)(B) shall be maintained for a rolling twelve month period of two years (five years for Title V facilities) and shall be made available to District personnel upon request. - (D) The portable analyzer diagnostic emission checks required under subparagraphs (d)(7)(A) and (d)(7)(B) shall only be conducted by a person who has completed an appropriate District-approved training program in the operation of portable analyzers and has received a certification issued by the District. - (8) An owner or operator shall comply with the requirements as applied to CO emissions specified in paragraphs (d)(6) and (d)(7). - (9) A diagnostic emission check conducted under the requirements specified in paragraph (d)(7) that finds emissions in excess of those allowed by this rule or a permit condition shall not constitute a violation of this rule if the owner or operator corrects the problem and demonstrate compliance with another emission check within 72 hours from the time the owner or operator knew of excess emissions, or reasonably should have known, or shut down the unit by the end of an operating cycle, whichever is sooner.
+- (A) On or after July 1, 2009 for non-RECLAIM facilities, or for RECLAIM or former RECLAIM facilities six months after the applicable compliance date specified in Rule 1100 Implementation Schedule for NOx Facilities, the owner or operator of units subject to paragraphs (c)(1) through (c)(4) shall check NOx emissions at least quarterly or every 2,000 unit operating hours, whichever occurs later.
+If a unit is in compliance for four consecutive required diagnostic emission checks, without any adjustments to the oxygen sensor set points, then the unit may be checked semi-annually or every 4,000 unit operating hours, whichever occurs later, until the diagnostic emission check exceeds the applicable limit specified in paragraphs (c)(1), (c)(2), or (c)(3). - (B) On or after January 1, 2015 for non-RECLAIM facilities, or the applicable compliance date specified in Rule 1100 Implementation Schedule for NOx Facilities, for RECLAIM or former RECLAIM facilities, or during burner replacement, whichever occurs later, units subject to paragraph (c)(5) shall check NOx emissions according to the tune-up schedule specified in subparagraph (c)(5)(B). - (C) Records of all monitoring data required under subparagraphs (d)(7)(A) and (d)(7)(B) shall be maintained for a rolling twelve month period of two years (five years for Title V facilities) and shall be made available to District personnel upon request. - (D) The portable analyzer diagnostic emission checks required under subparagraphs (d)(7)(A) and (d)(7)(B) shall only be conducted by a person who has completed an appropriate District-approved training program in the operation of portable analyzers and has received a certification issued by the District. - (8) An owner or operator shall comply with the requirements as applied to CO emissions specified in paragraphs (d)(6) and (d)(7). - (9) A diagnostic emission check conducted under the requirements specified in paragraph (d)(7) that finds emissions in excess of those allowed by this rule or a permit condition shall not constitute a violation of this rule if the owner

-- (10) Notwithstanding the requirements specified in paragraph (d)(9) any diagnostic emission check conducted by District staff that finds emissions in excess of those allowed by this rule or a permit condition is a violation. - (11) An owner or operator may opt to lower the unit's rated heat input capacity.
+- or operator corrects the problem and demonstrate compliance with another emission check within 72 hours from the time the owner or operator knew of excess emissions, or reasonably should have known, or shut down the unit by the end of an operating cycle, whichever is sooner. - (10) Notwithstanding the requirements specified in paragraph (d)(9) any diagnostic emission check conducted by District staff that finds emissions in excess of those allowed by this rule or a permit condition is a violation. - (11) An owner or operator may opt to lower the unit's rated heat input capacity.
 The lowered rated heat input capacity shall not be less than or equal to 2 million Btu per hour and shall be based on manufacturer's identification or rating plate or permit condition.